damianhakert/damianhakert.github.io/source/_posts/2015-01-09-gitlab-community-forum.markdown

 helped you and you think it might help others, do share it in the [HowTo][] category.
 Did you know that you can install GitLab on [Mac OSX][] or [FreeBSD][] or even [Windows][]?

-Little howtos, like how to give admin access to a person via the Rails console, can go to the FAQ section.
+The HowTo section can also include little tips, like how to give admin access to a person via the Rails console.

+The [Use Cases][] category sums up success stories of versatile setups.
+It is always interesting to read how GitLab is deployed and used in enterprise environments.

+Manually updating, deploying or even building GitLab can be a tedious task.
+For those who are passionate about configuration management setups,we have created the [Configuration Management][] section.

+If you just began learning Ruby on Rails or any other technologies that come with GitLab and want to get your hands dirty, head over the [Development][] section and open a topic.
+A good start is to search through the [feature request tracker][features], find something you would like to implement and work on that.
+The GitLab community has some prominent and experienced developers that can help you get started.

-If you have made a fan art about GitLab, share it in the Fan art category.
+If you have made a fan art about GitLab, share it in the [Fan art][] category.

 We also have an [ARM devices][armcat] category for any relevant information about GitLab running on small devices.

 ---

-At this time of writing, there isn't much content, so we expect you to start contributing to the discussions!
-Spread the word and let the forum be the place where we bond as community.
+We are hoping for many contributions in this early stage, so spread the word and let the forum be the place where we bond as community.

 Happy posting!